JohanssonRein/Latex-Source-Code/README.md

 # Latex-Source-Code
-This is the starter code for all my latex documents.
+This is the source code for all my latex documents.